BlakvGhost/BlakvGhost/README2.md

 # Mon Projet

-La date actuelle est : Sun Jan 08 2023
+La date actuelle est : Mon Jan 09 2023

 ## Quote

-"Inspiration exists, but it has to find us working."
+"A fine quotation is a diamond on the finger of a man of wit, and a pebble in the hand of a fool."

-🤖 This README2.md is updated with undefined, by Quavo ❤️
+🤖 This README2.md is updated with hate, by Quavo ❤️

-Last update: Sun Jan 08 2023
+Last update: Mon Jan 09 2023